|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 There was no general mobilization in Japan; its military was already much stronger than it had been during the Russo-Japanese War.
 This prompted many European publishers to produce propaganda cards showing Germany or the Kaiser specifically faltering under the pressure of this new allied foe.
 While the large Japanese army made its weight felt in the brief campaign against Tsingtao, there was little other opportunity for it to be deployed against the forces of the central powers.
 These cards largely demonstrate an ignorance of Asian affairs by publishers and a lot of wishful thinking.
 Europeans had little desire to have Asians on the Continent outside of those used as laborers.
 Japan on the other hand only seemed interested in deploying its own army in China for its own imperialist ambitions.

-Similar to European fantasies, Japanese publishers wanting to impress the public with feats of their army fighting in China conjured up a number of fanciful scenes of combat with German and Austro-Hungarian soldiers.
+Similar to European fantasies, Japanese publishers wanting to impress the public with feats of their army fighting in China and Siberia conjured up a number of fanciful scenes of combat.
+This makes it difficult to discern the accuracy of obscure incidents like encounters with German and Austro-Hungarian prisoners of war that were rearmed by the Bolsheviks to fight the Japanese and Czech Legion in 1918.
 Originally sold as woodblock prints, they were eventually redesigned for use on postcards.
 Today many reproductions of the original prints can be found on modern continental sized cards.

 For the most part the Great War would be a naval war as far as Japan was concerned, and as a result their navy eventually grew to dominate the Empire’s military affairs.
 In March 1917 the Japanese Second Special Squadron under Admiral Sato Kozo left Singapore to escort Anzac troops moving westward.
 Arriving at Malta in April, they added their power to escort Allied ships operating between France and Egypt in the Mediterranean, and they engaged with many U-boats in the process.
 Other Japanese warships plied the Pacific and Indian Oceans hunting for German raiders.
 Once the United States entered the War and concentrated their navy in the North Atlantic, the Japanese North American Task Force defended the West Coast of Canada and the U.S. Territory of Hawaii.